yetanothergithubaccount/ISS-Sun-Moon-Transit-Detector/README.md

 ## Usage

 ```
-python3 ISS_transit_detector.py --latitude 50.0 --longitude 10.0 --elevation 100 --limit 35 --debug
+python3 ISS_transit_detector.py --latitude 50.0 --longitude 10.0 --elevation 100 --iss_rise_limit 35 --range 0.03 --debug
 ```

 ## Output
-The script output should be similar to if the debug option is used:
+The script output should be similar to this if the debug option is used:
 ```
 ...
 ISS (ZARYA) catalog #25544 epoch 2024-07-03 04:53:42 UTC